Canceled TV Shows 2018: Here Are All Of The Shows That Have Been Axed, So Far (Cable And Streaming Edition)

-Spring can be a disappointing time of year for TV fans: not only is the season winding down, but this is the time of year when network executives start bringing down the hammer on shows that have run their course, or aren’t bringing in the advertiser dollars that they’d hoped for.
+Spring can be a disappointing time of year for TV fans.
+Not only is the season winding down, but this is also the time of year when network executives start bringing down the hammer on shows that have run their course, or aren’t bringing in the advertiser dollars that they’d hoped for.

 Here now, courtesy of She Knows, is a list of cable and streaming shows that won’t be coming back for another season, as of this writing.
 Do keep in mind, however, that cancellation season is just beginning, and indeed such announcements can and will be made right up until the fall season begins in a few months, so this list will grow in the coming days, weeks, and months.